joshmaglione/hypigu/md_files/docs/index.md

 $ sage --pip install hypigu --upgrade
 ```

-HypIgu has no external dependencies and is compatible with SageMath 9.2 and later.
+HypIgu has no external dependencies and is compatible with SageMath 9.6 and later.
+It may work just fine with earlier versions of SageMath, but these have not been tested.

 ## Importing